 while Fidelity does not.
 Fidelity has a greater emphasis on global investing, giving traders 25 national exchanges in 16 different currencies.

 Pretty even here.

-There were four ties, TD Ameritrade was victorious in two categories, and
+There were four ties, TD Ameritrade (review) was victorious in two categories, and

-Fidelity was victorious in one category.
-TD Ameritrade wins by a small margin.
+Fidelity (review) was victorious in one category.
+TD Ameritrade wins by a small margin and it

 Review discount online brokerage firms comparison: TD Ameritrade or Fidelity Investments?
 Differences between investment companies.
 Recommendation for stocks, options, ETFs, mutual funds, bonds investors.
 Fidelity versus TD Ameritrade for beginner

 investors, long term, individual retirement accounts, active/day traders.
 See what stock broker service is better, cheaper, offers lower fees, cost, rated higher and easier to use.
 Which broker should you choose?